-Antimicrobial resistance (AMR) is a threat at a global level, currently claiming the lives of an estimated 700,000 people each year.
+Antimicrobial resistance (AMR) is one of the most urgent health threats we face globally.
+By 2050, if we continue using antibiotics as we are now, approximately 10 million people worldwide will die from resistant organisms each year.
 CPhA is leading efforts in Canada to promote and support pharmacists in their role as antimicrobial stewards.

 The Role of Pharmacists